Recycling Information For 2023

 Recycling carts are collected every other week at curb side.
 Use your cart space wisely.
 Compress and flatten recyclables to maximize cart space.
+Cardboard must be broken down and placed vertically in cart so that the cart will empty properly.
 The recycling carts' lid must be closed in order to be picked up.

-NO PLASTIC BAGS.
 All containers should be empty and rinsed and all recyclables must be kept as dry as possible.
 If you received a recycling cart, it must be used.
 Additional recycling material left outside recycling cart will be collected by a different truck.
-Any oversized cardboard that cannot be broken down (remove bubble wrap, plastic bags & styrofoam), may be placed at curbside for an overflow truck.
+Any oversized cardboard that cannot be broken down (remove bubble wrap, plastic bags & styrofoam), may be put out for overflow truck.

 WHAT TO RECYCLE

 Only recycling items listed below go into the recycling cart/container.

 GLASS CONTAINERS that were previously used for food or beverages.
 These containers may be clear, brown or green glass.